Posted on Feb 3, 2021

 Vendor risk management is the process of monitoring third-party operations to ensure that they do not create unfavorable business outcomes or disrupt day-to-day proceedings.
 This is typically done using third-party risk management (TPRM) technology which helps organizations assess, monitor, and manage risk exposure that results from vendor relationships.
 Should there be a vendor risk event, VRM programs also include comprehensive plans for risk mitigation to reduce the impact of legal liabilities and reputational damage.

 A key component of quality management within enterprise organizations is the development and maintenance of mutually beneficial vendor relationships.
 If your company relies on vendors to keep operations running smoothly, then it is important that you understand their business processes and include them in strategy meetings.
 This will ensure that vendor goals align with those of your business and will remove any barriers to collaboration.
-Additionally, strong vendor relationships help improve customer relationships as third-parties are better able to deliver products or services that reflect your brand.
+Additionally, strong vendor relationships help improve customer relationships as third parties are better able to deliver products or services that reflect your brand.

 While there are inherent benefits of working with vendors, it is important to understand the different types of vendor risk and how they can impact your business.
 Below are some key risk factors that must be considered when working with outside organizations:

 Compliance risk is the risk that arises from violations of the laws, regulations, and internal processes that an organization must follow in order to conduct business.
-From a vendor standpoint, this risk exists when the actions or services of a third-party do not align with governing regulations.
+From a vendor standpoint, this risk exists when the actions or services of a third party do not align with governing regulations.
 Non-compliance usually results in substantial fines so it is important to work with vendors to ensure that they understand how to adhere to industry standards and continually monitor compliance.
 For example, noncompliance with the data protection law GDPR could result in a fine of up to 2% of an organization's worldwide annual revenue from the preceding financial year.

 Reputational risk can arise when a negative public opinion of your company is created as a result of a third party’s product or actions.
 This could stem from dissatisfied customers, incorrect services, faulty products, data breaches, or legal violations.
 Before working with a vendor, you should always research their public reputation and look at the frequency of customer complaints they receive so that you do not unnecessarily inherit reputational liabilities.

-Vendor-related financial risk occurs when third-parties do not meet the monetary requirements outlined in the contractual agreements they have with your organization.
+Vendor-related financial risk occurs when third parties do not meet the monetary requirements outlined in the contractual agreements they have with your organization.
 At the most basic level, financial risk involves the overall financial stability of a vendor.
 Some aspects of vendor contracts, such as loan obligations, are contingent upon those vendors having strong credit, so it is essential to vet their finances prior to working with them.

 Vendors can also introduce financial risk as a result of excessive spending.
 This can lead to excess debt and impact company growth.
 In order to limit this risk, you must conduct periodic audits to ensure that vendor spending aligns with the terms outlined in your contract.

 If you work with vendors then it is critical that you monitor their cybersecurity posture as you would your own.
-If a vendor lacks comprehensive security controls, then they expose your organization to financial, reputational, and compliance risk.
+If a vendor lacks comprehensive security controls, then they expose your organization to financial, reputational, and compliance risks.
 For this reason, vendor cyber risk must be continuously monitored and addressed.
 Tools such as security ratings can help streamline vendor cyber risk management, as they provide visibility into vendor IT infrastructures, further enabling threat prioritization.

 Once you determine which type(s) of risk a vendor poses to your organization, the next step is to implement a system that allows you to monitor and address the risk.
 Below are four steps you can follow to establish a VRM program at your organization: